Doctrine of Harmonious Construction

 Importance of Interpretation of Statutes

 Every judge’s decision is entrusted with legal interpretation, which should be approached with care and consideration.
-The court can almost always interpret legislative action in its own manner, and it is solely the court’s responsibility to know the legislature’s intent while implementing the doctrine.
-Different statutes require different interpretations, and it is critical that the interpretations be clear and concise.
+The court can almost always interpret legislative action in its manner, and it is solely the court’s responsibility to know the legislature’s intent while implementing the doctrine.
+Different statutes require different interpretations, and the interpretations must be clear and concise.

 C.I.T V Hindustan Bulk Carriers case